RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/3-Components/embedded-file/embedded-file.md

 ### Via the Add Component Panel

-- Just like any other component, you can **[add the Embedded Files component on to the Layout / Page](https://docs.rapidplatform.com/books/experiences/page/how-to-add-a-component-to-a-layout-page "How to add a component to a Layout / Page?")**.
+- Just like any other component, you can [add the Embedded Files component on to the Layout / Page](https://docs.rapidplatform.com/books/experiences/page/how-to-add-a-component-to-a-layout-page "How to add a component to a Layout / Page?").
 The Embedded File component is not present anywhere by default.

     ![Component list](<Component list.png>)
-- If the Embedded File component is on a Grid Layout, you can **[resize and move the component over the layout](https://docs.rapidplatform.com/books/experiences/page/how-to-arrange-a-component-on-grid-layout "How to arrange a component on Grid layout?").**
+- If the Embedded File component is on a Grid Layout, you can [resize and move the component over the layout](https://docs.rapidplatform.com/books/experiences/page/how-to-arrange-a-component-on-grid-layout "How to arrange a component on Grid layout?").

 - You can set the [visibility of Embedded File on the Details breakpoint](https://docs.rapidplatform.com/books/experiences/page/how-to-set-a-component-to-be-visible-hidden-on-item-details-and-create-breakpoints "How to set a component to be visible / hidden on 'Item Details' and 'Create' breakpoints?").

     ![Visibility toggle](<../Visiblity toggle.png>)
-- You can set the **[visibility of Embedded File on the Create Screen breakpoint](https://docs.rapidplatform.com/books/experiences/page/how-to-set-a-component-to-be-visible-hidden-on-item-details-and-create-breakpoints "How to set a component to be visible / hidden on 'Item Details' and 'Create' breakpoints?").
+- You can set the [visibility of Embedded File on the Create Screen breakpoint](https://docs.rapidplatform.com/books/experiences/page/how-to-set-a-component-to-be-visible-hidden-on-item-details-and-create-breakpoints "How to set a component to be visible / hidden on 'Item Details' and 'Create' breakpoints?").

     ![Dsiplay toggle](<../Display toggle.png>)
 - You can configure the Embedded File component by clicking on the Edit (pencil) icon.